-Learner and assessor sign-off: EYE L5 SP 16 Quality provision in early years settings Learner name: Learner declaration of authenticity of unit: EYE L5 SP 16 PIN: I declare that the work presented for this unit is entirely my own work.
-Centre number: Learner signature: Centre number: Date: ULN: Assessor name: Assessor sign-off of completed unit: EYE L5 Assessor name.
-SP 16 I confirm that the learner has met the requirements for all assessment criteria (AC), demonstrating knowledge and skills for this unit.
-Assessor signature: Date: For e-portfolio a signature is not required, providing g the learner has a personalised and secure login.
+Learner and assessor sign-off: EYE L5 SP 16: Quality provision in early years settings Learner name: Learner declaration of authenticity of unit: EYE L5 SP 16 PIN: I declare that the work presented for this unit is entirely my own work.
+Learner signature: Centre no: Date: ULN: Assessor name: Assessor sign-off of completed unit: EYE L5 SP 16 I confirm that the learner has met the requirements for all assessment criteria (AC), demonstrating knowledge and skills for this unit.
+Assessor signature: Date:

+For e-portfolio a signature is not required, providing the learner has a personalised and secure login.